-As a communications consultant, Naomi works with groups to advance a messaging and communications framework that drives results on racial justice, immigrant rights, and economic justice.
-In addition to her work as a communications strategist, Naomi is currently working to launch AMP: grassroots², an online storytelling and fundraising platform that seeks to make visible the remarkable efforts of organizers around the country.
+As a communications consultant, Naomi works with groups to advance a messaging and communications framework that drives results on racial justice, immigrant rights, LGBTIQ rights and economic justice, amongst other issues.
+In addition to her work as a communications strategist, Naomi recently launched AMP: grassroots², an online storytelling and fundraising platform designed to amplify the remarkable efforts of organizers around the country.

 Why are you a strategist for good?